Established 1775 - Sussex County League from 2008

 The winner each week of £25 is the one who holds the bonus ball number drawn in the National Lottery each Saturday.

 From 8th October the lottery is increasing the number of balls to 59.
 From then we will have an additional 10 balls available in our new 59 club.
 Please contact Phil Oliver if you are interested in this £1 a week investment which will offer an increased weekly prize of £25.

+IV

+The winner each week of £25 is the one who holds the bonus ball number drawn in the National Lottery each Saturday.

+From 8th October the number of lottery balls has increased to 59.
+So there are an additional 7 balls (3 sold) available in our now 59 (previously49)club.
+Please contact Phil Oliver if you are interested in this £1 a week investment in our club.